qdm12/gluetun-wiki/faq/bandwidth.md

 - The VPN protocol (`VPN_TYPE=openvpn` or `VPN_TYPE=wireguard`):
   - `wireguard` is almost always slower than `openvpn`, maybe due to server load.
   - `wireguard` does have a more significant impact on low power devices (+15% speeds)
+- Wireguard running in the kernel space can bring significant gains, depending on the device (see [this report](https://github.com/qdm12/gluetun/issues/134#issuecomment-1500962965))
 - VPN server for OpenVPN and Wireguard are often not the same even for the same location, and so have different server load
 - The speedtest server can give very different results over time
 - The difference of results from one speedtest server to another (even in the same city) can be largely different